 Why?
 Because a culture that encourages a growth mindset will result in #joyinwork and high-performing teams.

-Method Aligned with the national approach to improvement (NHS IMPACT), the Dudley Improvement Practice (DIP) method consists of a range of support options such as training, facilitated workshops, events and use of data, which together support teams with a structured approach to their improvement journeys.
+Method Aligned with the national approach to improvement (NHS IMPACT), the Improving Together method consists of a range of support options such as training, facilitated workshops, events and use of data, which together support teams with a structured approach to their improvement journeys.
 This is underpinned by changes in leadership behaviours to promote an improvement culture and by a management system that links improvement activities to the trust’s true norths and strategic objectives.
-DIP believes in three essential elements of Continuous Improvement; 1.
+Improving Together believes in three essential elements of Continuous Improvement; 1.
 Engagement – the power of collaboration is maximised by engaging the people who do the work every day and therefore have the most insight about how to improve it.
 2. Equality – harnessing the great diversity in our people by treating everyone as thinking equals drives innovation and creativity.
 3. Empowerment – developing a coaching style of leadership to make our people feel valued and psychologically safe to propose new ways of working, to contribute and to learn together.

 Flowers digital art